Graduate Alumni Stories

 “No Heart without Language launched just a few weeks ago with the goal of bringing work from artists in Scotland, Ireland, Wales, the Isle of Man, Brittany and Cornwall to communities here in the U.S. Our name echoes expressions in several of the Celtic languages.
 Welsh: ‘Cenedl heb iaith, cenel heb galon’ (‘A nation without language is a nation without heart’) Irish: ‘Tír gan teanga, tír gan anam’ (‘A nation without language is a nation without soul.’)
 Breton: ‘Heb Brezhoneg, Breizh ebet. (‘No Brittany without Breton’).
 We’re now in the process of incorporating as a non-profit here in the U.S. Our primary focus this year is the creation of a mobile gallery that will showcase the work of Celtic-speaking artists at festivals and gatherings throughout the U.S. We see this as an excellent way to show these languages in action by the very people who speak them on a daily basis and wrestle with the different facets of their identity.
 The individual perspectives of the artists illustrate what it means to live in these communities and their creations convey concepts that are sometimes lost in translation.

 Marvis Kilgore (Spanish) is now working teaching English in Doha, Qatar.
 After finishing the Teach for America Program in 2007 in Houston, Marvis came to Ole Miss to study for an MA in Spanish.

-Stephanie Hirscher Beam (German, 2011) writes that she was excited to be offered a teaching position at a local high school immediately after graduation.
-She is now in her second year of teaching four levels of German to grades 9 through 12, and she hopes to be doing this until she retires.
+Stephanie Hirscher Beam (German, 2011) was excited to be offered a teaching position at a local high school immediately after graduation.
+She is now teaching four levels of German to grades 9 through 12.
 She says she has amazing students, who keeps Stephanie on her toes and entertained all day long!